davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 }
 ```

-You need to create {apache-geode-name} Regions that back the caches
+You need to create VMware GemFire Regions that back the caches
 declared in your application service components (`CustomersByName` in
 the preceding example) by using Spring’s caching annotations (such as
 `@Cacheable`), or alternatively, JSR-107 JCache annotations (such as
 `@CacheResult`).

 You can do that by defining each Region explicitly or, more
 conveniently, you can use the following approach:

 Example 4.
 Configuring Caches (Regions)

 ``` highlight